Spacewalkers complete 4 years of power upgrades for station - WTMJ

 NASA expects these batteries to last the rest of the space station’s operating life.

-Other spacewalking chores Monday for Hopkins and Glover: installing a new camera on the U.S. Destiny lab and replacing parts in the camera system outside the station’s Japanese lab, named Kibo, or Hope in English.
+Besides battery work, Hopkins and Glover installed a new camera on the U.S. Destiny lab and replaced parts in the camera system outside the station’s Japanese lab, named Kibo, or Hope in English.

 During a spacewalk last Wednesday, the two astronauts made improvements to the European lab, Columbus.